Platform-OS/pos-module-user/README.md

   }
 ```

-* To promote existing user to superadmin, use [user_update](https://documentation.platformos.com/api-reference/graphql/data/mutations/user-update) mutation.
-To promote user with id `1` (you can check your users ID using `pos-cli gui serve` -> Users), use the following query:
+* To promote an existing user to superadmin, use the [user_update](https://documentation.platformos.com/api-reference/graphql/data/mutations/user-update) mutation.
+The following mutation demonstrates promoting the user with ID `1`.
+To check the ID of any user, use `pos-cli gui serve`, then visit [Users](http://localhost:3333/users) or query the `users` GraphQL endpoint.

 ```
 mutation user_update {